dougsillars/3dio-website/src/docs/api/1/home-staging-ai.md

   publishableApiKey: 'YOUR_PUBLISHABLE_API_KEY'
 })

+// sceneId: reference to an Archilogic scene
+// get your own via https://spaces.archilogic.com/order or https://spaces.archilogic.com/3d
 const sceneId = '27fbe564-6cf4-48aa-8a19-6f0fb6cca7c4'
-// this is the root node in the 3dio structure. furnishing results have to be
-// added to this for correct positioning. const levelEl = document.querySelector('.io3d-scene').firstElementChild
+// reference to the A-Frame root node const sceneEl = document.querySelector('a-scene')

-io3d.scene.getStructure(sceneId)
+// reference to the level ( parent node of furnishings ) let levelEl

+// let's start from zero and load the scene via the sceneId io3d.scene.getStructure(sceneId)
+  .then(sceneStructure => {
+    // convert the sceneStructure to A-Frame elements let elements = io3d.scene.getAframeElementsFromSceneStructure(sceneStructure)
+    elements.forEach(el => {
+      // add them to the A-Frame scene sceneEl.appendChild(el)
+    })
-  // first floor and is selected and dining_living label is added by default .then(io3d.staging.getFurnishings)
+    // request furnishings: first floor is selected and dining_living label is added by default return io3d.staging.getFurnishings(sceneStructure) })
   // the furnish call outputs sceneStructure of the furnishing proposal .then(sceneStructure => {
-    // to get these into A-Frame we can use
+    // to get these into A-Frame we can use again
     // the getAframeElementsFromSceneStructure method
-    var elements = io3d.scene.getAframeElementsFromSceneStructure(sceneStructure)
+    let elements = io3d.scene.getAframeElementsFromSceneStructure(sceneStructure)
+    // furnishings are always relative to their parent node which is the level levelEl = document.querySelector('.io3d-level')
     // add elements to the scene
     elements.forEach(el => {
       levelEl.appendChild(el)